Tuwaiq-jed-kot1/HW-Week2_Day04_Interfaces_Abstracts_and_Generics/README.md

-# Kotlin Essentials (Data Structure /Scope Functions)
+# Kotlin Essentials (Interfaces / Abstract Classes / Generics)
 ---
 ## Learning Objectives ✨
 - How to create and deal with Interfaces, Abstract Classes, and Generics Kotlin language.